osmanesad/osmanesad/README.md

-# Osman Esad

-Coffee · Writing · Digital products
+Coffee · Writing · Code

 I work at the intersection of coffee culture and digital product development — building simple systems, brands, and tools that support real spaces.